-In his comments to the draft decision, the Registrant notes that 'Synthetic Amorphous NAS represents a nano structured substance.
-This means external particle size (aggregate and agglomerate) exceeds 100 nm, while size of theoretical primary particle is below 100 nm.
-NAS does not contain free primary particles.
+In his comments to the draft decision, the Registrant notes that 'the substance subject to the present decision meets the EU Recommendation Definition for a nanomaterial given in 2011/696/EU yet has an external particle size exceeding 100nm'.
 ECHA notes that the EU Recommendation explicitly includes aggregates and agglomerates within the scope of "nanomaterial" when the smallest constituent particle is less than 100 nm and/or the volume specific surface area is > 60 m2/cm3.
-Where the registered grades meet these criteria, they are nanomaterials according to the EU recommendation.
-Consequently, where the Registrant intends to cover grades that meet the definition in the EU recommendation for nanomaterials in this registration dossier, information on these grades in terms of their manufacturing process, their respective composition, phase(s) and form(s) (including information about particle sizes) will need to be included in section 1 of the dossier.
+Where amorphous magnesium silicate grades meet these criteria, they are nanomaterials according to the EU recommendation.
+Consequently, where the Registrant intends to cover grades that meet the definition in the EU recommendation for nanomaterials in this registration dossier, information on these grades in terms of their of their manufacturing process, their respective composition, phase(s) and form(s) (including information about particle sizes) will need to be included in section 1 of the dossier.

-Similarly, the Registrant shall note that where it intends to cover chemically surface treated grades of high specific surface area in the dossier, information on these grades in terms of their manufacturing process, their respective composition, phase(s) and form(s) (including lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2011:275:0038:0040:EN:PDF
+Similarly, the Registrant shall note that where he intends to cover chemically surface treated grades of high specific surface area in the dossier, information on these grades in terms of of their manufacturing process, their respective composition, phase(s) and form(s) (including information about particle sizes) will also need to be provided.
+In this respect, the Registrant shall note that the FAQ available on the ECHA website concerning the exemption from registration obligations for chemically surface treated substances is not applicable to high surface area particulates, as the question tackled by this FAQ only relates to "macroscopic particles" of low specific surface area.